 11. Meetings other than the annual WGITA meetings

-When a decision is taken in order for a task to be broken down into subprojects, each subproject will be undertaken voluntarily by SAIs, which might choose to meet at Working Group’s meetings or at other times.
-These meetings could even take place in a virtual way, either via teleconference, taking advantage of online discussion facilities available in the INTOSAI Community Portal, or using any other Information and Communication Technologies, which must be defined by the project or investigation leader.
+When it is decided that a task should be broken down into subprojects, each subproject will be undertaken voluntarily by SAIs, which might choose to meet at Working Group’s meetings or at other times.
+These meetings may take place in a virtual way, either via teleconference, taking advantage of online discussion facilities available in the INTOSAI Community Portal, or using any other Information and Communication Technologies, which must be defined by the project or investigation leader.

 12. Reporting